ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 * 'pub_keys_repos', which can be present if the format of the Client's public key in the 'client_cred' parameter is a certificate.
 In such a case, this parameter has as value the URI of the certificate.
 This parameter is encoded as a CBOR text string.
 Alternative specific encodings of this parameter MAY be defined in applications of this specification (OPT3).

 * 'control_uri', with value a full URI, encoded as a CBOR text string.
+A default url-path is /ace-group/GROUPNAME/node, although implementations can use different ones instead.
+The URI MUST NOT have url-path ace-group/GROUPNAME.

-If 'control_uri' is supported by the Client, the Client acts as a CoAP server and hosts a resource at this specific URI.
-The KDC MAY use this URI to send CoAP requests to the Client (acting as CoAP server in this exchange), for example for individual provisioning of new keying material when performing a group rekeying (see {{update-keys}}), or to inform the Client of its removal from the group {{sec-node-removal}}.
-If the KDC does not implement mechanisms using this resource, it can just ignore this parameter.
+   If 'control_uri' is specified in the Joining Request, the Client acts as a CoAP server and hosts a resource at this specific URI.
+The KDC MAY use this URI to send CoAP requests to the Client (acting as CoAP server in this exchange), for example for one-to-one provisioning of new group keying material when performing a group rekeying (see {{update-keys}}), or to inform the Client of its removal from the group {{sec-node-removal}}.

+   In particular, this resource is intended for communications concerning exclusively the group whose group name GROUPNAME is specified in the 'scope' parameter.
+If the KDC does not implement mechanisms using this resource for that group, it can ignore this parameter.
 Other additional functionalities of this resource MAY be defined in application profiles of this specifications (OPT9).
-In particular, this resource is intended for communications concerning exclusively the group whose group name is specified in the 'scope' parameter.

 ~~~~~~~~~~~~~~~~~~~~
 scope, N_S, and N_C expressed in CBOR diagnostic notation: